The Rolling Reception

 I guess it’s true that a trip like this can test, and put some degree of strain on, a relationship.
 But I feel that in many ways it’s easier to build a good relationship, and be a good partner, when you remove many of life’s externalities.
 Most problems arise in a relationship when people are afraid to face their issues, and so they avoid them, or mask them as something else, or run away from them.
 But when you’re camped in a willow thicket on the Alberta-Saskatchewan border, where is there to run?
 You can’t go to the bar with your buddies, or turn on the television to avoid a conversation, or even throw a tantrum and start breaking shit.
 It’s just the two of you, a whole lot of Canadian wilderness, and whatever you have to deal with; and if you don’t deal with it now it’ll still be there tomorrow.
 Ten years later, Mollie and I still deal with issues as soon as they come up, and that’s largely thanks to the things we learned about each other on our honeymoon.

 Aside from building a strong relationship, it was great to have such a supportive travelling partner.
 We both had moments – thankfully never at the exact same time – when we were ready to throw in the towel and quit.
-Mollie’s biggest one came early on, at the base of “the Duffy” between Pemberton and Lillooet, British Columbia – a gruelling grunt of a hill that ascends more than a vertical kilometre over 13 kilometres of road.
-Mine came in the middle of Ontario, near a town called Rosseau, on a 35 kilometre stretch of construction where the road had been stripped down to gravel, it was pouring rain, and my bike was approaching total breakdown.
+Mollie’s biggest one came early on, at the base of “the Duffy” between Pemberton and Lillooet, British Columbia – a gruelling grunt of a hill that ascends more than a vertical kilometer over 13 kilometers of road.
+Mine came in the middle of Ontario, near a town called Rosseau, on a 35 kilometer stretch of construction where the road had been stripped down to gravel, it was pouring rain, and my bike was approaching total breakdown.
 In both cases, the strong partner supported the weak one, carried a little extra burden, showed a little extra love, and brought us both safely through to the other side.
 In retrospect, the things that almost break us frequently appear to be not so serious after all, but if you haven’t got someone to lift you out of that funk, it’s a lot tougher to get that perspective.